ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 Additional items:
 - Richard:
     - Use server push to reduce latency and server load
-    - Propose to use Informational North Bound API
+    - Propose to use of Informational North Bound API
     - Consider cascading alto for multi-domain setting
 - Sabine:
     - Decide how kick start the discussion for use cases, also related to CATS
     - Use positioning to show where alto is better, where others(CATS) is better.
 - Jordi:
-    - Connect edge framework for use cases with open source community
+    - Connect edge framework for use cases with open-source community
 - Qin:
     - Try to engage with cats people, integration new data sources, complement alto as extensions
     - Reconsider collaboration with 3gpp, maybe dig into Movie for looking for new performance metrics